Stewardship & Conservation are Core Values at the Town

 The Town has a current goal to achieve NET ZERO by 2030:

 This means working to balance carbon emissions with carbon removal, which can be done by 1) Reducing emissions; 2) Generating more renewable energy; 3) Carbon sequestration (ie. planting trees); and 4) Purchasing offsets.
 These actions should be pursued in that order.
-The Town is taking steps toward this goasl by working in the following areas and with these partners.
+The Town is taking the following steps to reach its current goal:

 Photovoltaic Solar Panel Installations